Semyon Timoshenko: The 1930s

 By the end of the civil and Polish–Soviet wars, Timoshenko had become the commander of the Red Army cavalry forces.
-Thereafter, under Stalin, he became Red Army commander in Byelorussia (1933); in Kiev (1935); in the northern Caucasus and then Kharkiv (1937); and Kiev again (1938).
+Thereafter, under Stalin, he became Red Army commander in Byelorussia (1933); in Kiev (1935); in the northern Caucasus and then Kharkov (1937); and Kiev again (1938).
 In 1939, he was given command of the entire western border region and led the Ukrainian Front during the Soviet invasion of eastern Poland.
 He also became a member of the Communist Party's Central Committee.
-Due to being a loyal friend of Stalin, Timoshenko survived the Great Purge to become the Red Army's senior professional soldier.
+Due to being a loyal friend of Lenin and Stalin, Timoshenko survived the Great Purge to become the Red Army's senior professional soldier.

 World War II: The Winter War

 In January 1940, Timoshenko took charge of the Soviet armies fighting Finland in the Soviet-Finnish War.
-This had begun the previous November, under the disastrous command of Kliment Voroshilov.
-Under Timoshenko's leadership, the Soviets succeeded in breaking through the Finnish Mannerheim Line on the Karelian Isthmus, prompting Finland to sue for peace in March.
+This began the previous November, under the disastrous command of Kliment Voroshilov.
+Under Timoshenko's leadership, the Soviets succeeded in breaking through the Finnish Mannerheim Line on the Karelian Isthmus.
 His reputation increased, Timoshenko was made the People's Commissar for Defence and a Marshal of the Soviet Union in May, replacing Marshal Voroshilov as the Minister of Defence.

 British historian John Erickson has written:

 Although by no means a military intellectual, Timoshenko had at least passed through the higher command courses of the Red Army and was a fully trained 'commander-commissar'.
 During the critical period of the military purge, Stalin had used Timoshenko as a military district commander who could hold key appointments while their incumbents were liquidated or exiled.

 Timoshenko was a competent but traditionalist military commander who nonetheless saw the urgent need to modernise the Red Army if, as expected, it was to fight a war against Nazi Germany.
 Overcoming the opposition of other more conservative leaders, he undertook the mechanisation of the Red Army and the production of more tanks.
 He also reintroduced much of the traditional harsh discipline of the Tsarist Russian Army.

 In June 1940, Timoshenko ordered the formation of the Baltic Military District in the occupied Baltic states.